ORNL-Fusion/RAYS/examples_RAYS/ECH_90GHz_slab/README.md

 ![Screenshot](Three_rays_x_mode.png)

-Case 2 is ordinary mode launched below the plasma cutoff.
-Again an explanation is given in the IEEE paper
+Case 2 is ordinary mode launched below the plasma cutoff with nz = 0.2, 0.6.
+Again an explanation is given in the IEEE paper.

 ![Screenshot](Two_rays_O_mode.png)